Tabrisrei/ISLES22_Ensemble/README.md

 Please contact Shengbo Gao (gtabris@buaa.edu.cn) or Ezequiel de la Rosa (ezequiel.delarosa@icometrix.com)

 ## Acknowledgement
+We thank all ISLES'22 challenge participants, collaborators and organizers for allowing this work to happen.
+We also thank all developers and maintaners of the repositories named below for sharing such valuable resources.

-- The code of Team SEALS is adapted from [nnUNet](https://github.com/MIC-DKFZ/nnUNet), We thank Dr. Fabian Isensee etc. for their elegant and efficient code base.
+- The code of Team SEALS is adapted from [nnUNet](https://github.com/MIC-DKFZ/nnUNet).
 - The code of NVAUTO is adapted from [MONAI](https://github.com/Project-MONAI/MONAI)
 - The code of SWAN is adapted from [FACTORIZER](https://github.com/pashtari/factorizer)